Colm1711/tweet_sentiment-_analyzer/README.md

 - There is a bug when the incorrect option is selected in login and rehgistration in the welcome function.

+- with gspread there is an API limit of 500 requests per 100 seconds per project and 100 requests per 100 seconds per user.
+Due to this when writing the company name and ticker name to stock data sheet gfor user was getting 429 error code.
+SOLVED: added 2 second wait btween writes to sheet.

+- pandas append is being depreciated for concat.
+This leads to print out to terminal of warning message

 [Back to top](<#contents>)

 ## Deployment